siwer/Retra/README.md

 Due to restricted maximum file size on Github, the raw data is contained in a compressed archive.

 # Retra - Code for the experiments

-The spec-file.txt can be used to recreate the conda environment under which all experiments were conducted
+The spec-file.txt can be used to recreate the conda environment under which all experiments were conducted.

 All data is provided in preprocessed from:
 - put into the needed data structure